-The sixty-third session of the Commission on the Status of Women will take place at the United Nations Headquarters in New York from 11 to 22 March 2019.
-SNHU students will be Virtual Activism’s guests to attend the conference.
+The sixty-third session of the Commission on the Status of Women took place at the United Nations Headquarters in New York from 11 to 22 March 2019.
+Southern New Hampshire University students were Virtual Activism’s guests to attend the conference.

 Virtual Activism attended the 62nd session on womenin NY, 2018.

 - The Priority theme was: Challenges and opportunities in achieving gender equality and the empowerment of rural women and girls;